 Our custom preset is comparable to medium preset but with much better performance.
 Ultra looks better and performs better than high preset, probably due to SSAO+ and MSAA 4x being implemented on high preset while HBAO+ and only FXAA on ultra.
 We tested on DirectX 11 and V-Sync was turned off on all presets during our testing.

-The minimum requirement of 512MB of video card proved to be true and sufficient even on ultra preset at 1080p, except on high preset as it uses more than 700MB of video memory.
+The minimum requirement of 512MB of VRAM proved to be true and sufficient even on ultra preset at 1080p, except on high preset where it uses more than 700MB of video memory.

 Compared to GeForce 9600GT, the Radeon HD 7750 is barely affected by the performance hit when switching to 1080p from 720p.

 The game stresses out the processor as it can utilize up to 97% of the dual-core processor.
 We tested the game with a simulated single-core processor at 2.6 GHz and it performed better than dual-core at 1.6 GHz.
 Having higher clock speed is a good option when choosing a processor for this game.

 The game uses 1.14 GB of RAM and up to 2.3 GB on total usage.
 Though having more RAM doesn’t help improved the loading time – reducing only a single second of time from 2GB to 6GB, the average frames per second has improved from 45 to 52 fps.

 Got to “C:\Users\your user name\My Documents\Ubisoft\Blacklist\” then right-click the ”VideoSettings.ini” file and select “edit”.
 Change the value of ”WindowStyleFinal” to 2 (0 = Windowed, 1 = Fullscreen, 2 = Windowed Fullscreen).
 Save and launch the game.
 You can change your video settings in-game if you wish.